jkmaswell/storyteq-challenge/README.md

 ## Instructions

-First the project.
+First run the project.
 To visualize the project open it in `http://localhost:5173`

 Project developed by Juan Camilo Isaza.